How to Approach AP® Human Geography Free Response Questions (FRQs)

 The best way to prepare for the AP Human Geography FRQs is to use previously released questions from the College Board®’s exams.

-Here are examples of AP Human Geography FRQs from past exams to illustrate the questions you will see on the exam.
+Here are some AP Human geo FRQ examples from past exams to illustrate the questions you will see on the exam.
 These questions come directly from the College Board Course Description Guide and are an excellent resource to practice with.

 Women’s working conditions in formal and informal economies vary throughout the world.